pypeit/PypeIt/doc/calibrations.rst

 ----

-The FITS file writing for LRIS is sufficiently complex that the ampsec definition (and file loading) is guided by a custom method: arlris.read_lris()
+The FITS file writing for LRIS is sufficiently complex that the datasec definition (and file loading) is guided by a custom method: arlris.read_lris()